richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 - [Choose a Viva Glint data upload method](choose-upload-method.md)

 > [!IMPORTANT]
-> Email addresses uploaded to Viva Glint must match what's on file in the GCC-High cloud tenant.
+> Email addresses uploaded to Viva Glint must match what's on file in the GCC-High tenant.

 ## Sign-in experience as a guest